When you read the word “massive traffic”, what number would you equate to that?

 Every website I have, has it’s own specific niche audience that is being targeted.
 Without this starting frame, you are wasting your time because there are literally an infinite amount of keywords out there you can find, but the ones which will get you the traffic and make you the money are those that are specifically targeted towards a niche audience.

-Think of yourself as someone who owns a store that sells specialty items, say emergency items in the case of blackouts, disasters, ect… That’s quite the niche (and I actually discuss this one specifically here).
+Think of yourself as someone who owns a store that sells specialty items, say emergency items in the case of blackouts, disasters, ect… That’s quite the niche (and I actually discuss this one specifically in this list of 10 niche markets).

 But let’s imagine a customer walks in and asks you (one or more of the following questions) what you would recommend he or she buys for their home that’s of a certain size, certain amounts of rooms, that would help them maintain their home in case something happened (maybe keep the power on), products or tips for maintaining their food should the power shut off, ect…

-These are all niche specific questions and you as the store owner and technically the expert in this field, should easily be able to answer ALL of these questions.
+These are all niche specific questions and you as the store owner and technically the expert in this niche, should easily be able to answer ALL of these questions.

 Remember that store owner who was ready to answer all of the customers questions?
 How do you think they were able to do it?
 They knew their niche, that’s how!